 72 hours

-Can you manage for 72 hours?
+Prepare to manage for 72 hours

 72 hours is a recommendation concerning preparedness issued by the authorities and organisations.
 You should be able to survive three days without electricity, heat, water and food.
 It is important to know the basics of preparedness: for example, where can you find reliable information during an incident, and how can you manage in a home that is losing heat?